Stan van Dijck: Professional career

 Van Dijck made his professional debut with VVV-Venlo in a 2-1 Eredivisie loss to PEC Zwolle on 14 December 2019.

 On 13 January 2021, Van Dijck van sent on loan for the remainder of the season to Roda JC Kerkrade.

 In March 2022, VVV announced that they would not extend his contract, making him a free agent ahead of the 2022–23 season.

 On 22 July 2022, van Dijck joined Phönix Lübeck in German fourth-tier Regionalliga Nord.
+After a spell in Bulgaria, he returned to Holland to play for amateur side Blauw Geel '38 in January 2026.